leeluolee/stateman/document/API_v0.2-en.md

 ### > detail of `config`

-Everything you defined in `config` will merged to the target state which the stateName represent.
+Everything you defined in `config` will be merged to the target state which the stateName represent.
 But there are also some special properties you need to konw.